pyet-org/pyet/docs/methods/index.rst

 Methods
 =============================
-*pyet* currently contains eighteen different potential evaporation methods.
+*pyet* currently (November 2022) contains eighteen different potential evapotranspiration methods.
+In this section an overview is provided of the formulas used by each of these methods to estimation evapotranspiration.

 .. toctree::
    :maxdepth: 2